Home » Dealing with the Stresses of Raising Your Child with ASD

 The Stress of Caretaking

-The parent’s own physical and mental health is paramount in order to maintain consistent, positive care for their child.
+The parent’s own physical and mental health is paramount to maintain consistent, positive care for their child.
 It’s okay to be a little selfish; to take some time out of the day alone to recenter and remind the parent that they’ve been doing their best.
 It’s also important to remember that they don’t have to be alone in the care of their child.
 There is sometimes the mindset that parents should be the sole caretakers and advocates for their children.
 While it is true that parents are probably the best at taking care of their own children, letting family members and friends care for their child with ASD is totally fine when you need to take a break.

 Support groups can also be a very useful tool for parents seeking advice from people with more experience taking care of children with disabilities.
 These gatherings can allow parents a healthy, safe way of processing the hardships and stresses of caretaking.